 5 Reasons Your New Buckinghamshire Lawn Is Struggling and the Local Fixes That Work

 Laying a new lawn should feel like the perfect finishing touch to your garden project.
 You put in the effort, water carefully, and picture that smooth green expanse.
 Yet a few months later, you often end up with patchy yellow areas, soggy spots, or bare patches that refuse to fill in.
+If you fix the cause early, you can often avoid repeated reseeding, extra topsoil, and disappointment.

 Common Challenges and Their Fixes